SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about enhancing the representation and decision-making powers of developing countries in international economic institutions.

-In order to achieve truely effective and permanent changes on a global level, it is crucial to involve developing countries in the decision-making processes that concern their own economical development as well as giving them more representation overall (UN DESA 2019a; UN 2024).
+In order to achieve truely effective and permanent changes on a global level, it is crucial to involve developing countries in the decision-making processes that concern their own economical development as well as giving them more representation overall <a href="#f20">(UN DESA 2019a</a>; <a href="#f6">UN 2024)</a>.

 This query consists of 1 phrase.
 The basic structure is *action + representation + developing countries + international economic institution*